top of page

 The Susan Cooley-Gilliom Artist in Residence and Teaching (ART) Program is a lasting gift to the many artists, arts educators and students, and arts enthusiasts we are fortunate to have in our community.
 The program represents a significant part of Susan’s lasting legacy–as a beloved local artist and environmental advocate.

 The ART program works to develop and enhance the visual arts through short-term residencies and workshops taught by nationally-established and highly reputable artists who create in a range of media.
-Past visiting artists include: Karen Willenbrink-Johnsen, Michelle Ross, Richard Notkin, Katherine Ace, Laura Ross Paul, Tip Toland, Sergei Isupov, Phoebe Toland, Michelle Gregor, Ana Lisa Hedstrom and Jason Walker.
+Past visiting artists include: Karen Willenbrink-Johnsen, Michelle Ross, Richard Notkin, Katherine Ace, Laura Ross Paul, Tip Toland, Sergei Isupov, Phoebe Toland, Michelle Gregor, Ana Lisa Hedstrom, Jason Walker, Mark Abildgaard and Jennifer Rugge, Marsha Godoy-Schindler, Ruth Ellen Hoag, and Ray Gonzales.

-The Susan Cooley-Gilliom Artist in Residence and Teaching (ART) Program recipient for 2022 is Mark Abildgaard, who has been working with glass as a studio artist for almost thirty years.
+The Susan Cooley-Gilliom Artist in Residence and Teaching (ART) Program recipient for 2025 is paper artist Jane Ingram Allen.

 To see the schedule of events during the residency, click here.